cgriungu/Week2/README.md

-Project name: Ghanaian Akan Names Generator program
+Project name: Akan Names Generator program (Ghanaian)

 Project description: This is a web application that takes a user's birthday and generates the day of the week they were born and then depending on their gender outputs their Akan Name.